V-NAVYASREE/Synapse-AI-Code-Review-Assistant/README.md

 The reviewer must create a file named .env in the backend/ directory with their OpenRouter key:

 OPENROUTER_API_KEY="sk-or-v1-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-# Please use your own token here.
+#please use your own token here

 3. Backend (FastAPI) Installation
 Navigate to the backend directory: